 Figure 16: Investments in cultivated meat and seafood: Top 10 countries (2014-2023)

 Note: Aggregated data has not been reviewed by Net Zero Insights analysts.
+The top 10 countries were selected based on 2023 invested capital.
 The total deal count includes deals with undisclosed amounts.

 Table 5: Deal type summary statistics